ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/problem-statement.md

 A reparenting $r$ is _valid_ if the resulting $T(r)$ is still a _tree_ (that is, a connected graph with no cycles) over the $N$ nodes.

-Chef has $T$ already, and now just needs to find the $Q$ valid reparentings.
+Chef has already decided on this tree $T$, and now just needs to find the $Q$ valid reparentings of $T$.
 He does this by forming a list $L$ of all valid reparentings of $T$ and ordering them with a special order.

 Let $r=(u,v)$ and $r'=(u',v')$ be valid reparentings.
 Then: